Recipe by MrsFisher0729

 DELICIOUS!
 I love the reg. version of Tres Leches Cake, so I knew this would go over well, and it did!
 I shared some w/ my mom and dad and they loved it too.
 I also could not find swiss chocolate cake mix, so I used devil's food.
 To make my life a bit easier, for the icing, I just beat together 2 cups of heavy whipping cream and a box of chocolate instant pudding, until thick, and spread that over top...perfect.
 This is a definite keeper~YUM!
 Thanks for sharing. :)

 Everyone was "wow"-ed by this at our party.
-Used the recipe off the back of the Hershey's Cocoa can instead of a boxed cake mix.
+Used the recipe off the back of the Hershey's Cocoa can for the dry ingredients instead of a boxed cake mix.
 Left out the expresso powder, but did add 1T Kahlua to the milks.
 Instead of half-and-half, just used the whole can of evap milk.
 Cake texture and taste were GREAT.
 Frosting great too and super easy/quick to make.

 It was beyond delicious.
 I had made this for a food day in spanish class, and it was a hit.
 The consistancy was unique but just added to the experience.
 The bottom was really moist and the milk congregated down there, then the middle was cake texture, the top was that moist cakey texture, and the frosting tasted like chocolate mousse.
 YUM!
 Absolutley making it again!